Best Core Exercises For Men To Get Rock Solid Abs

 • Keep your head up, your core tight, your back straight, your feet flat.

-• Do not swing the kettlebell too high; stop when your arms are parallel with the floor.
+• Do not swing the kettlebell too high; stop when your arms parallel to the floor.

 23. Russian Twist